amr-galaleldin/fronted/README.md

-# Handling APIs in flutter.
+# curd for notes & authuntacation flow .